BigO123456/SentryTurret/README.md

 Attach the Raspberry pi servo hat to the Raspberry pi, x-axis servo on 0 and y-axis servo on 3

-Upload the arduinosketch.ino to your arduino uno with relay shield
+connect the relay board to gnd and vin and gpio 24

 ![Raspberry pi and Arduino Uno](http://i.imgur.com/sse6CTF.jpg "Connected") Attach Raspberry pi to Arduino Uno with usb cable